ngtff/SMPP-Stack/README.md

 NGTFF SMPP Stack has been developed in Linux C.

-The NGTFF smpp stack manages sessions with configured ESME.
+The NGTFF smpp stack manages sessions and session operations (bind/enquire-link) internally., an callback event will raised to application for authenticating ESME.

-The NGTFF smpp stack handles bindings operations internally, and send received sm messages to user application for further processing.
+Circular buffer will be used for allocating and freeing up messages, which will boost performance of stack and application.